orthanc-server/orthanc-setup-samples/README.md

 These sample setups require Docker to run.
 They have been tested only on Linux systems.
 To test one of these setups, clone this repository and check the readme file in each sample folder.

-Note that, from tag 20.4.2, the osimis/orthanc images that are used here have changed a lot.
-All these demo setups have been updated to work with these images.
-They won't work with previous images.
-Go back in the git history of this repo to get setups for older images.

 ## Getting started
 - [Basic Orthanc](docker/basic) to demonstrate a very basic Orthanc setup.